The

 ořtu?"

 I guess I got that wrong ... let me see...
-I think I used the wrong
+I think I used the wrong word

-though this cat already knows who I am.
+cat already knows who I am.
 I tried it again:

 "Arn ararfar ařt Hihi.
 Arn ararfar ar sofa?" -- 'One calls me